Do you ever get stuck writing the middle of a story? What do you do when the character's actions and the consequences begin to feel predictable?

 - As a result, his gift for her—a set of combs for her lustrous hair—is useless.
 As is her gift for him, since he sold his watch to buy her combs.

-The beautiful irony is that the real gift is the genuine love and care they have for one another.
+The beautiful irony is that while their purchased gifts are now useless, the real gift is the genuine love and care they have for one another.

 In Poe's story “The Tell-Tale Heart,” the protagonist: